-- Virtually every item abstracted on the Polymer Library database can be ordered from our document delivery department - that's over 2.5 million pages of original literature!
+- Many of the items abstracted on the Polymer Library database can be ordered from our document delivery department

-- A growing number of items (more than 22,000) can be downloaded instantly in pdf format, from publishers such as SPE, Kluwer, Institute of Physics Publishing and Smithers Rapra itself.
+- A growing number of items (around 40,000) can be downloaded instantly in pdf format, from publishers such as SPE, Kluwer, Institute of Physics Publishing and Smithers Rapra itself.

 - Other documents are photocopied and can be sent via e-mail, fax or first class post - whichever is most convenient for you.

 - We aim for, and usually achieve, an order turnaround of less than 24 hours*.
 Many documents are in fact despatched within just hours of the order receipt.

 - You can read comments from our satisfied customers here...

 * Excluding weekends and UK bank holidays.
 There may also be some disruption over the Christmas period.